haacked/haacked.com/_posts/archived/2004-03-20-on-dogging-those-crazy-brits.aspx.markdown

 ---
 layout: post
-title: "Those Crazy Brits are at it again"
+title: Those Crazy Brits are at it again
 date: 2004-03-20 -0800
 comments: true
 disqus_identifier: 265
-categories: [humor]
+categories:
+- humor
+redirect_from: "/archive/2004/03/19/on-dogging-those-crazy-brits.aspx/"
 ---

 ![](/images/dogging.jpg)Austin would be so pround.
 I wonder what the Queen thinks of all this wanton shagging going on?
 And I thought the British were such a reserved people.
 Apparently so if we’re talking